sassoftware/viya4-orders-cli/README.md

 1. If you want to use a configuration file, create it.

-   The default location for the configuration file is `$HOME/.viya4-orders-cli`.
+   The default location for the configuration file is `$HOME/.viya4-orders-cli` and the default format is [YAML](https://yaml.org/).
-   You can save the file anywhere you want as long as you use the `--config` / `-c` option to inform the CLI of any non-default location.
+   You can save the file anywhere you want and use any supported format, as long as you use the `--config` / `-c` option to specify its path and name to the CLI.

-   The config file must be in [YAML](https://yaml.org/) format, or else its file name must include a file extension that denotes another format.
+   When using the `-c` option to specify a config file, that file must have a valid extension denoting its format.
 Supported formats are [JSON](https://www.json.org/), [TOML](https://github.com/toml-lang/toml), [YAML](https://yaml.org/), [HCL](https://github.com/hashicorp/hcl),